Skip to content

 raise MaxRetriesExceeded("Failed after maximum retries")

-Cache identical or semantically similar requests to reduce costs:
+Cache identical or semantically similar requests to skip the LLM call entirely:

 class LLMCache: